yashpathakcs/Age_and_gender_detection_using_cnn/README.md

 If you wish to train the model use GPU for execution as it is much faster, do not use the CPU.
 If you do not have a GPU use Google Colab or Kaggle or any other online platform that lets you use their GPU.

+### Other informations:
+* The GPU used to train the model is Kaggle's Nvidia K80.
+* The approximate time taken to train the model to 50 epochs was 2 hours.
+* Since the files are made on kaggle you might want to change the paths specified in the files, as per your device.
+* If you use the Anaconda Navigator, make a new environment and in that environment install ipykernal, tensorflow-gpu.
+* You also need to download the CUDA toolkit and cudnn files in your system to use the GPU in jupyter notebook.
+Procedures can be found on the youtube.